 - It can be used to halt the hailstorms

 In Alberta, cloud seeding is used to decrease the hailstorms in the summer seasons.
 These storms are responsible for severe damage to agriculture.

 - Booster to economy

-This method has a direct impact on the people of certain regions where the weather has been modified by cloud seeding.
-For example, this method enhances the crops yield.
+This method directly impacts the people of certain regions where the weather has been modified by cloud seeding.
+For example, this method enhances crop yield.

 The weather is one of the key factors to promote tourism.
 Extreme weather does not attract tourist to spend their time in that region.
 Cloud seeding is a local weather modifier.
 In 2008, during the Beijing Olympics China used this method to maintain the temperature range from 25C to 30C and it was proven quite effective.